agrawalchaitany/minecolab/README.md

 ```
 ---

-##🔌Register Key SHA256 Fingerprint
+## **🔌Register Key SHA256 Fingerprint**
  ⚠️Must register if you want longer duration of tunnelling service.
-Important Note: Please include only your key fingerprint, for example: A27Jcya7a+IE+qAEUZBWExENVnwug0IWgskGqcH1zU0.
-Do not include the "SHA256:" prefix or "User@DESKTOP" suffix.
+-Important Note: Please include only your key fingerprint, for example: A27Jcya7a+IE+qAEUZBWExENVnwug0IWgskGqcH1zU0.
+Do not include the "SHA256:" prefix or "User@DESKTOP"
+ suffix.
-key will be found at location : '/content/drive/My Drive/Minecraft-server/ssh_keys/id_rsa_fingerprint.txt'
+- key will be found at location : '/content/drive/My Drive/Minecraft-server/ssh_keys/id_rsa_fingerprint.txt'
 ---

 ## 🎮 Server Configuration